 A large landscaped green space connecting the facilities of the Erickson Athletic Complex

 The Pizzitola Sports Center is the varsity competition court for men’s and women’s basketball, volleyball, wrestling, and gymnastics with seating for 2,800.
 Pizzitola is also home to men’s and women’s tennis and squash.

-The squash courts and indoor tennis courts are available for recreational use via an online reservation system:
+The squash courts and indoor tennis courts are available for recreational use via online reservation:

 Meehan is the venue for varsity ice hockey as well as club, intramural and recreational skating.
-More info: brownrec.com/inside_rec/facilities/meehan
+For more information, visit the Meehan Auditorium webpage.

 Home of Brown football, the stadium’s current capacity is 20,000, although a record crowd of 33,000 witnessed Brown face Colgate on Thanksgiving morning, 1932, with portable bleachers being brought in for the game.
 Members of both the Brown community and Providence residents flock to the stadium each fall to see the Brown Bears.
 The stadium is located at 400 Elmgrove Avenue, one mile northeast of the Erickson Athletic Complex.